Injury Attorneys | Restoring LivesTM

 In general, hospitals are liable for employee negligence.
 They are responsible for the actions of any member of their staff that might have resulted in a patient’s injuries while performing job-related responsibilities.
 For medical malpractice law, staff members often include paramedics, nurses, medical technicians, and other hospital employees and support staff—and usually not doctors, who tend to be independent contractors.
 In general, an employee is someone whose working hours, vacation time, and any fees they charge are set by the hospital where they work.

-However, it’s possible for a hospital to be liable for a nonemployees’ actions.
+However, it’s possible for a hospital to be liable for the actions of a non-employee.
 If the hospital presents the treating physician as an employee and doesn’t make it clear to the patient that they’re not, they could be liable for their mistakes.
-This is true of cases like emergency room doctors, where there usually isn’t time to make sure that the patients are properly informed of the doctor’s employment status.
+This situation is true of cases like emergency room doctors, where there usually isn’t time to make sure that the patients are properly informed of the doctor’s employment status.

 Not all medical malpractice cases that happen at a hospital are necessarily the hospital’s responsibility, and there are times when they’re not liable for events that occur on their premises.
-As mentioned above, most doctors are independent contractors and not technically employees of the hospitals where they work.
-This means the hospital is not considered liable or negligent, and lawsuits must be pursued against the doctor directly.
+Most doctors are independent contractors and not technically employees of the hospitals where they work, which means the hospital is not considered liable or negligent and lawsuits must be pursued against the doctor directly.

 The line gets blurred further when the employees are working under the supervision of a doctor.
 If the doctor is an independent contractor and an employee makes a mistake on their watch, the doctor rather than the hospital is liable: They have assumed responsibility for the employee’s actions during the course of treatment, and if the doctor is in control of the situation and present at the time, they are responsible.